andytaorp/problem-statement-recipe-team-5/README.md

 # Team 1
 Roderick
-RecipeForm.js, Navbar.js , UploadImage.js , App.js, fixed the frontend
+RecipeForm.js, Navbar.js , UploadImage.js , App.js, fixed the frontend, did the delete recipe function on the backend

 Afiq
 Tested backend, fixed backend db for signup and login to work